patricklsamson/batch8-activities/README.md

 This [page](https://patricklsamson.github.io/batch8-activities/) is intended for presenting to you all the activities I completed throughout the duration of the Web Development Bootcamp with Avion School.

+Note: This [account](https://github.com/slncdworks) was also mine.
+Due to difficulties, commits from Mar 25 - Apr 24 2021 were made by that account.

 ---

 ## Front-End